KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

         </div>
         ```

-  6. Paste it into the *src/app/quiz/quiz.component.html* file.
+  6. Delete all the code in the *src/app/quiz/quiz.component.html* file and paste the copied HTML into the file.

         ![](/images/image28.png)

+  7. Save the *src/app/quiz/quiz.component.html* file.

 4. Head on over to Chrome to check out how your app looks.